The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Nitrous oxide

-In addition to the gases indicated in the table, the atmosphere contains SO 2, NH 3, CO, ozone, hydrocarbons, HCl, HF, couples hg, I 2 , and NO and many other gases in minor quantities.
-The troposphere constantly contains a large number of suspended solid and liquid particles ( spray can).
+In addition to the gases indicated in the table, the atmosphere contains SO 2, NH 3, CO, ozone, hydrocarbons, HCl, HF, couples Hg, I 2 , and also NO and many other gases in small quantities.
+The troposphere constantly contains a large number of suspended solid and liquid particles ( aerosol).

-According to the most common theory, the Earth's atmosphere has been in four different compositions over time.
-Initially, it consisted of light gases ( hydrogen And helium) captured from interplanetary space.
-This so-called primary atmosphere(about four billion years ago).
-At the next stage, active volcanic activity led to the saturation of the atmosphere with gases other than hydrogen (carbon dioxide, ammonia, steam).
-This is how secondary atmosphere(about three billion years before our days).
+According to the most common theory, the Earth's atmosphere has had four different compositions over time.
+Initially it consisted of light gases ( hydrogen And helium), captured from interplanetary space.
+This is the so-called primary atmosphere(about four billion years ago).
+At the next stage, active volcanic activity led to the saturation of the atmosphere with gases other than hydrogen (carbon dioxide, ammonia, water vapor).
+This is how it was formed secondary atmosphere(about three billion years before the present day).
 This atmosphere was restorative.
-Further, the process of formation of the atmosphere was determined by the following factors:
+Further, the process of atmosphere formation was determined by the following factors:

 leakage of light gases (hydrogen and helium) into interplanetary space;